Guides

 - increase the risk of criminal activity, and

-- reducing the opportunity to commit crimes.
+- reduce the opportunity to commit crimes.

 Major Concepts of SCP